From Wikipedia: The Iliad - Achilles - Hephaestus - Thetis - Auden's poem

 Auden's poem (1952) is written in two different stanza forms, one form with shorter lines, the other with longer lines.
 The stanzas with shorter lines describe the making of the shield by the god Hephaestus, and report the scenes that Achilles' mother, the Nereid Thetis [a water goddess], expects to find on the shield and which Hephaestus, in Auden's version, does not make.
 Thetis expects to find scenes of happiness and peace like those described by Homer.

 How do positive (green) and neutral (blue) aspects of the poem contrast with -- and lead to -- negative aspects?
-1) Setting: Where -- and how -- does Auden go from one setting to the next?
+1) Setting: Where — and how — does Auden go from one setting to the next?
 What constitutes and accompanies each setting?
 Where are the settings vague in terms of objects, actions, and figures, and where are they specific?
 Why the difference?
+2) Time: Why is the poem’s date (1952) relevant?
+Why is the time difference between Ancient Greece and mid-20th Century Europe relevant?
 5) Theme: What is Auden saying about the devastation of war and about peace vs. war and civilization vs. barbarism?
-Combine space and theme into one line of argument, and supply examples to back up your argument.

 Jupiter and Thetis, Ingres, 1810 (Museo Granet): "She sank to the ground beside him, put her left arm round his knees, raised her right hand to touch his chin, and so made her petition to the Royal Son of Cronos" (Iliad, I.) - from Wikimedia Commons